REAL-TSE/wesep-real-tse/README.md

 ## Citations
-If you find wespeaker useful, please cite it as
+If you find wesep useful, please cite it as

 ```bibtex
 @inproceedings{wang24fa_interspeech,